 4. Practice, then practice some more

-Schedule speakers, announcers, panelists, emcees or anyone interacting during the virtual sessions to practice together with your A/V Control Room.
+Schedule speakers, announcers, panelists, emcees or anyone interacting during the virtual sessions to practice together with your audio visual Control Room.
 Rehearsals will get everyone familiar with the technology and audio and video settings.
 It will also start to build rapport among participants and make sure everyone understands the timeline of their session.

 5. Spread it out